BellaMrx/CSS_Guide/README.md

  ![Preview](4_Box_Model/images/Preview_4_18.png)

 That scaling up or stretching pixel graphics is not necessarily optimal, because of the display.
 There are two more options `contain` and `cover` which can be used for `background-size`.
-- `background-size: contain` --> This will always display the background image completely in the box.
+- `background-size: contain;` --> This will always display the background image completely in the box.
 So even if it does not fill the whole area.
-- `background-size: cover` --> This will always cover the entire area of the box with the image.
+- `background-size: cover;` --> This will always cover the entire area of the box with the image.
 Even if the image is not completely visible.

 ### Make the boxes transparent